 “My previous experience with the SOLIDWORKS VARs (Value-Added Resellers) is that they were pretty good about getting back to you, but many times they couldn’t answer your question,” he says.
 “And when you submitted a bug fix, months would go by before you got any response.
 Some of the things we needed to get resolved very quickly never got resolved at all.”

 “With Onshape, generally within 10 to 15 minutes, I will get an actual response from the team saying, ‘Hey, we’re investigating your issue.
 This has been logged as a ticket and somebody is taking care of it.’”

 “I’m logged into Onshape all day just about every day, and so having somebody contact me within a half hour is huge,” he adds.
 “One of the other nice features is I can check my account and look at my service request history and read all the logs.
-You can see all the screenshots and images you gave the tech support team that further enhance the conversation.”
+You can see all the screenshots and images you gave the responsive tech support team that further enhance the conversation.”

 Learn How to Overcome Other Product Development Bottlenecks

 Tired of having your product development process interrupted due to poor technical support and other delays inherent to outdated file-based tools?